eleinadani/eleinadani.github.io/projects.md

 * **[GPU-assisted compilation using the Graal compiler].** Graal’s extensible design allows exploring offloading parts of compilation to accelerators.
 This project investigates how certain compiler passes (e.g., SSA construction or data-flow analysis) could be parallelized or accelerated using a GPU-based backend.

+* **[Combining CRIU and GraalVM native-image].** GraalVM native image is an open-source language technology that can be used to create optimized, cloud-ready binary executables for Java.
+By leveraging Ahead-of-time compilation of Java code, GraalVM native images can significantly reduce applications’ startup time, leading to reduced cold starts in Cloud deployments such as AWS Lambda.
+CRIU is an emerging technology provided by the Linux kernel aimed at the same goal: minimize applications startup time.
+Unlike GraalVM native image, CRIU leverages “user-space” snapshotting.
+In this project we want to explore how the two technologies can be combined in order to minimize even further the startup latency of Cloud applications.
+Related work [(1)](https://criu.org/Main_Page).

 ### BSc-level projects.